Taming Landau singularities in QCD perturbation theory: The analytic approach 2.0: Ultraviolet freedom and infrared confinement

 namely,

 and

 where $C_{\rm F}=(N_{c}^{2}-1)/2N_{c}=4/3$, $C_{\rm A}=N_{c}=3$, and $T_{\rm R}= 1/2$.
 Then, Eq.\ (\ref{eq:alpha-s}) becomes

 which is an approximate solution of the Renormalization-Group (RG) equation\footnote{The first two coefficients $\beta_0$ and $\beta_1$ are scheme independent.
-The next coefficients $\beta_2$ and $\beta_3$ have also been analytically computed and confirmed by independent calculations at the level of 3 and 4 loops (see second paper in \cite{BKM01} for references).}
+The next coefficients $\beta_2$ and $\beta_3$ have also been analytically computed and confirmed by independent calculations at the level of 3 and 4 loops (see \cite{KK09} for references).}

 exhibiting the asymptotic-freedom property, i.e., $\alpha_s \sim 1/\ln (\mu^{2}/\Lambda^{2}) \to 0$ as $\mu^{2}/\Lambda^{2}\rightarrow \infty$.
 The scale parameter $\Lambda$ is not a generic parameter of the QCD Lagrangian; its definition is arbitrary.
 However, once defined, it becomes the fundamental constant of QCD to be determined by experiment.